The Ultimate Moving Guide to New Jersey

 State sales taxes run 6.625%, while a local city or township can add a maximum of 3.313%.
 However, the state also has a tax relief program where economically distressed cities pay a lower sales tax rate.
 The average statewide is a combined 6.66% for sales taxes as of 2024.

 Property taxes are the highest nationwide based on the average effective tax rate.
-Learn more about the New Jersey property tax system and where to find local rate information.
+New Jersey property taxes vary based on housing costs and where you live.
+Local counties, cities, and public school districts set their rates.

 Transportation Has Its Quirks

-With one of the longest average commutes in the nation, New Jersey residents are “mega-commuters.”
-About one out of every ten commuters heads into New York City from northern New Jersey, which may account for the state’s poor travel times.
+With one of the longest average commute times in the nation, New Jersey residents are “mega-commuters.”
+About one out of every ten commuters heads into New York City from northern New Jersey, which may account for the state’s poor travel times and famous traffic congestion.
+So much so, that the heavy traffic is probably one of the biggest complaints of living in New Jersey.

 New Jersey also has Amtrak routes, Greyhound, and two in-state international airports for further travel.
 The Port of New York and New Jersey is the East Coast’s largest operating port, ensuring a consistent flow of people and goods.